-•Stocks are mixed with the Dow up 183 points and the Nasdaq down 4 points.
+•Stocks are flat with the Dow down 9 points and the Nasdaq up 7 points.

-•The Conference Board posted their Consumer Confidence Index (CCI) for June at 10:00 AM ET this morning.
-They announced a reading of 98.7 that fell short of expectations and was a noticeable decline from May’s revised 103.2.
-The lower reading indicates surveyed consumers felt worse about their own financial situations this month than they did last month.
+•The first event on this week’s busy calendar was November’s Consumer Confidence Index (CCI) at 10:00 AM ET.
+The Conference Board announced a reading of 100.2 that was a decline from October’s revised 102.2 but pretty much matched expectations.
+The lower reading means surveyed consumers were less confident about their own finances this month than they were last month.

 •Visit our Daily Commentary page on our site for detailed explanations on current news that is relevant to mortgage rates.